 #4 Research Activities

 Some visitors spend all their time at the beach in front of their hotel/resort.
 Some like to do some exploring of the island.
 Others rarely see their rooms and are out and about all day long every day.
-What ever type of person you are, you're going to want to do some activities (outlined below by visitor-type.)
-Book them ahead of time for discounted prices by calling (808) 892-3177 or look through their curated Maui activities.
+Whatever type of person you are, you’re going to want to do some activities (outlined below by visitor-type.)
+Book them ahead of time for discounted prices by calling (808) 670-1061 or browse their curated Maui activities.

-If you came to relax and that's it, then stay at a beach front accommodation and consider the following activities: Luaus, Shows, Golfing, Snorkeling, Stand Up Paddle, Restaurants, Massage, Beach Portraits.
+If you came to relax and that’s it, then stay at a beachfront accommodation and consider the following activities: Luaus, Shows, Golfing, Snorkeling, Stand Up Paddle, Restaurants, Massage, and Beach Portraits.

 #5 Research Dining & Food

-For many of you, you'll be renting a condo or some kind of accommodations with a kitchen.
+For many of you, you’ll be renting a condo or some kind of accommodation with a kitchen.

 Maui has some award-winning restaurants and some pretty crappy ones too.
-So, it's good to get an idea of where you'll be going when visiting Maui.
-Read through this site, and consider buying one of the many Maui Guidebooks, and learn about the amazing restaurants, snack shops and food trucks.
+So, it’s good to get an idea of where you’ll be going when visiting Maui.
+Read through this site, consider buying one of the many Maui Guidebooks, and learn about the amazing restaurants, snack shops, and food trucks.

 Some things you will want to consider bringing when busting out your suitcase:

-- Sunblock, sun glasses and hats (the sun will get you!)
+- Reef-safe sunscreen, sunglasses, and hats (the sun will get you!)

 - Sweatshirt and long pants (if you go to Haleakala Crater, you’ll need even more than this.)